 - When you dine out, ask for tap water to the table.

+There are so many options for reusable shopping bags.
+Even if you are getting groceries delivered, you can often request paper bags or cardboard boxes.
+You can also take your plastic shopping bags to the RedCycle bins.
 One of the issues with plastic bag recycling is the confusion around what can be recycled, and like many of the other products, this can vary.
-However those clingy plastic bags and other small plastic items can be recycled, but do not just chuck them in the main recycling as they can mess up the entire chain.
+Clingy plastic bags and other small plastic items can be recycled, but don’t just chuck them in the main recycling bin, as they can mess up the entire chain.

 Here are some tips on reducing plastic bag waste

-- Refuse plastic bags and take your own reusable shopping bags, produce bags and carry bags.
+- Refuse plastic bags at all and take your own reusable shopping bags, produce bags and carry bags.

 - Grow some of your own food at home to reduce the need for buying food in plastic or join a community garden or swap group.

-- If you are able to, go to bulk stores with containers for things like rice, grains, legumes, honey and pasta.
+- Try a bulk store with containers for things like rice, grains, legumes, honey and pasta.

-- One thing we have been doing with small pieces of plastic like milk bottle lids, is to use an old milk carton, slice it and then store all the small things in there, and when done throw that into the recycling.
+- One thing we have been doing with small pieces of plastic like milk bottle lids, is to use an old milk carton, slice it and then store all the small things in there, and when done, we throw that into the recycling bin.

 - Choose food and other products in the least amount of packaging as you can – bypass anything with multiple layers of packaging if possible.

-There are lots of other tips such as composting your food waste, reducing waste through avoiding anything that you can such as plastic straws, cotton tips and rubbish bags, shopping at op shops and vintage stores for clothing and buying recycled, upcycled, and sustainable homewares and furniture.
+There are lots of other tips, such as composting your food waste, shopping at op shops and vintage stores for clothing, and buying recycled, upcycled, and sustainable homewares and furniture.